Los Angeles Hard Money Loans

 Hard money lenders take a risk on you by offering to give you money, even if your credit worthiness is questionable.
 This type of loan is used mostly by real estate investors.
 Banks tend not to make loans to investors because banks want to make loans where they are confident the loan will be paid back.
 They are not risk prone.
 In some cases, homeowners facing bankruptcy, or foreclosure, choose to take a hard money loan in order to get out of the situation they are in.
 People unable to get a home loan with a traditional lender can also get this type of loan.

-What can I purchase with a hard money loans?
+What can I purchase with a hard money loan?

 Hard money loans can be used for property types such as single family home, multi-family residential homes, commercial property, land, and industrial properties.
 Collateral and personal finances are the two most important components a lender will look for when evaluating a borrower.
 Lenders don’t care about your credit, or credit report.
 Their primary concern is your ability to pay the loan back – via your personal finances, and the value of the property (in case they have to foreclose your property).